-Also, we think, the type of bread involved here could not have been the focus of this investigation because serious followers of the whole food plant-based method are also sensitive about whether bread is made from whole wheat or refined flour.
-Also, the possibility that it could contain any animal product (egg or cheese for instance) is also of concern.
+Also, we think the type of bread involved here could not have been the focus of this investigation because serious followers of the whole food plant-based method are also sensitive about whether bread is made from whole wheat or refined flour.
+Plus, the possibility that it could contain any animal product (egg or cheese for instance) is also of concern.

-Stop and ask yourselves if the person that got hurt here really gives a stuff if the bread was whole grained or refined white.
+Stop and ask yourselves if the person who got hurt here really gives a hoot if the bread was whole-grained or refined white.
 Patience – take a breath.
-I know its rough.
+I know it’s rough.
 So many thoughts spring to mind.

-We need to turn our minds back to the onion because let’s face it – it’s the vegetable that’s become the scapegoat here.
-The vegetable always gets the blame.
+We must turn our minds back to the onion because, let’s face it – the vegetable has become the scapegoat here.
+As we know, vegetables always get the blame.

 So, what are we left with?

-Alas somehow, we think not.
-We wonder if, amongst the mirth of the moment, that the real message has been lost in translation.
+Alas, somehow, we think not.
+In the moment’s mirth, we wonder if the real message has been lost in translation.

 The fact remains.
-The sausage is to blame and the whole incident only happened because of our addiction to fat.
+The sausage should take the blame.
+The whole incident happened only because of our addiction to fat.